netmail-open/wjelement/README.md

 ==================================

 WJElement is a very flexible JSON library developed by Messaging Architects.
-It was created for MA's "WARP" webserver, and is built on top of the (also-included) lower-level WJReader and WJWriter libraries.
+It was created for MA's "WARP" webserver ("Warp Json Elements"), and is built on top of the lower-level WJReader and WJWriter libraries (also included).

 See the [wiki](wjelement/wiki) for more information, [example code](wjelement/wiki/WJElement-Example)